 This period of Japanese history is the most clearly distinguished example in the history of nation-states, of a shift from politics, to bio-politics: when “natural life begins to be included in the mechanics and calculations of State power.”
-In order to economically manage its population – and in the case of Japan, to effectively militarise to a standard on par with Europe and the United States – the reproduction and maintenance of new Japanese soldiers, workers and parents through the assignment of language, gender, identity, nationality, a set of behaviours, beliefs and, broadly, consciousness became of primary concern.
+In order to economically manage its population – and in the case of Japan, to effectively militarise to a standard on par with Europe and the United States – the reproduction and maintenance of new Japanese soldiers, workers and parents through the assignment of language, gender, identity, nationality, a set of behaviours, beliefs and, broadly, consciousness became of primary concern and was produced by a broad range of new experts, including architects, whom were increasingly pouring out of Japanese Universities.
 Housing was the locus of this political project, striving for natural, smooth choreography of bodies and narratives that manufacture individuals while simultaneously rendering imperceptible the ideological genesis of the project.
 Considering the consequences of these shifts in experience of life allow us to consider Ito’s ‘rift’ between the natural body, and unnatural body.
 Though Japan was already accustomed to incredibly destructive cycles of nature, the Japanese people had now been veered onto a course with the most destructive unnatural events to be experienced during the 20th century.
 The modernist reforms, and later rapid shifts and ‘recoveries’ of Japan are unprecedented in history for their scale, scope and speed.
-Though augmented and tempered by pre-modern cultural traits of industriousness, honour, duty, and shame the rapid reforms ultimately depended on the most generic and basic traits common to all human beings: adaptability and creativity.
+Though augmented and tempered by pre-modern cultural traits of industriousness, honour, duty, and a culture of haji (shame) the rapid reforms ultimately depended on the most generic and basic traits common to all human beings: adaptability and creativity.

 Toyo Ito was born in 1941, three years before the first MoMA exhibition to feature the word ‘Japanese’ in its title.
 The exhibition was called MANZANAR: Photographs by Ansel Adams of Loyal Japanese-American Relocation Center.
 Manzanar was one of ten incarceration camps established inside of the United States during the Second World War.
 One hundred and twenty thousand Japanese-Americans, two-thirds of which were American citizens, were given a week notice to sell everything they owned beyond what would fit in a suitcase, and were moved to a systematically organized camp of homes with little privacy, constant surveillance and no escape in a flat, empty expanse of desert where the temperatures often Photographs by Ansel Adams featured in the 1944 MoMA Exhibition – MANZANAR: Photographs by Ansel Adams of Loyal Japanese-American Relocation Center.